Flotomate/product_docs/source/request-management/request-management-technician/creating-a-request.rst

    in **Admin**.
 Please refer the Administration Manual on how to add templates.

-   .. note:: The person who creates Templates must have administrative rights.
+   .. note:: The person who creates Templates must have admin rights.

    Loading a custom Template (if any) performs the following changes: